Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Datalog-Rewritability of Boolean MDDLog Programs and Canonical Datalog Programs

 The results about the shape of rewritings stated in Theorem~\ref{TH:REWRSHAPE2} (of course) also apply to the OMQ case.
 Note that, in Points~1 and~2 of that theorem, we can then replace $k$ with $\max\{n_q,2\}$.
 Moreover, the canonical DLog programs introduced for MDDLog in Section~\ref{sec:answer} can also be utilized for OMQs via the translation underlying the proof of Theorem~\ref{THM:ALCI}.

 Regarding Datalog-rewritability of OMQs, we obtain a potentially incomplete decision procedure by combining Theorem~\ref{THM:ALCI} with Lemmas~\ref{lem:nonBoolRed1} and~\ref{lem:nonBoolRed2} and the algorithm from Section~\ref{sect:dlog-rewr}.
 It is possible to define a class of OMQs $(\Tmc,\Sbf_E,q)$ that \emph{have equality} and for which this procedure is complete.
-Roughly, $\Sbf_E$ needs to contain a relation $\mn{eq}$ and $\Tmc$ enforces that for all models $\Imc$ of \Tmc and all $(d,e) \in \mn{eq}^\Imc$, $d$ and $e$ satisfy exactly the same subconcepts of \Tmc and exactly the same tree-shaped queries that can be obtained from $q$ by identifying variables and then taking a subquery.
+Roughly, $\Sbf_E$ needs to contain a relation $\mn{eq}$ and $\Tmc$ enforces that for all models $\Imc$ of \Tmc and all $(d,e) \in \mn{eq}^\Imc$, $d$ and $e$ satisfy exactly the same subconcepts of \Tmc and exactly the same tree contractions of $q$ and then taking a subquery.
 We refrain from working out the details.